Hi, I'm Anna and I have the immense privilege of being the Post Gold Officer of the society.

 This is in its early days at the moment, but it has the potential to be really great; the idea is that you choose a section of the award to be a so-called 'mentor' in and you will be henceforth the contact point for any member who is struggling or has any questions for that particular section.
+We' re currently baiting ideas for making the mentor role more involved in the inner workings of the society and communicating key information to the participants in a sub-exec capacity.

 Become an Expedition Supervisor